2025 Georgia Nursing Home Ratings

 Click here to learn about 2024 Special Focus Facilities.

-Click here to learn more about changes to the rating system in April of 2024.
+Click here to learn more about the Five-Star Quality Rating System.

 The federal government takes the following information into consideration when scoring a nursing home: